 So, You noticed the logs are filling the disk space and want to delete all the audit logs, right?
 No issues.
 Let’s call PowerShell to the rescue.
 Let’s delete all audit entries that happened before 30 days.

 $site = Get-SPSite -Identity http://sharepoint.company.com #Get the date - last 30 days ago $date = Get-Date $date = $date.AddDays(-30) #Delete Audit logs $site.Audit.DeleteEntries($date)

 More info: http://msdn.microsoft.com/en-us/library/microsoft.sharepoint.spaudit.deleteentries

 How to trim the audit log in SharePoint 2007?

 In MOSS 2007 (after sp2), We have to manually do this trimming with STSADM -o trimaudtilog.

 After executing the above stsadm command, shrink the database manually to regain the disk space.

 stsadm -o trimauditlog –enddate 20120101 –databasename WSS_Content_Func_Finance

-The above method of trimming audit log doesn’t provide any way to export the audit log.
-So here is the workaround, Object model code which exports the audit logs programmatically and deletes!
+The above method of trimming the audit log doesn’t provide any way to export the audit log.
+So, here is the workaround, object model code which exports the audit logs programmatically and deletes them!